nikouu/Adafruit-Feather-CO2-Meter/README.md

 ![](images/otherstatuses.jpg)

+## Fun power efficiency Improvements

-With the stable release out of the way, it was time to begin working on improvements for the power consumption.
+After finishing version 1.0, it was time to begin working on improvements for the power consumption.
 Having worked a little bit with [Raspberry Pi Zero 2 W boards](https://www.nikouusitalo.com/blog/writing-a-net-music-discord-bot-for-a-raspberry-pi-zero-2-w-brotherman-bill/) and looking at power usage, I figured this microcontroller without a proper OS must get a lot out of the 400mAh battery...
 But it didn't.

-### Power efficiency Improvements

 The 400mAh battery lasts (very) approximately 12 hours with the first stable release and I think it can do far better.
 But first, let's understand the power usage patterns.
 I'll be using a [Multifunctional USB Digital Tester - USB A and C](https://www.adafruit.com/product/4232) to get the readings.